chabbly/storytellers/README.md

 NVIDIA card too (in fact, would probably work better).
 You'll just need to grep through the codebase and change all the `"mps"`s to `"cuda"`.

+Note: video files aren't committed to this repo, because (a) we don't have the licence to put them on GitHub and (b) they'd bloat the repo anyway.
+So to use this, create your own video frames---see [the assets readme](/assets/README.md) for more info.

 ## Use

 1. ensure you've got your image frames in `assets/<video_name>/`